 The Researcher is the ultimate authority on any expenditures made to a research account.
 Since the Researcher is personally responsible for any over expenditure, and is responsible to the granting agency for the research work done (including financial management of the account), it is vital that the Researcher take an active role in the monitoring of his/her accounts.
 In particular, if the account represents non-peer-reviewed, non-contract research, the account is NOT allowed to be in deficit.

 Access to monthly financial e-reports is provided to the Researcher.
 The Researcher should review the reports to ensure that only proper charges have been made, and that the account balance is appropriate.

 The Department, and more specifically, the Office of the Chair, has a large role in the monitoring of research accounts.
 Not only will they approve many of the expenditures made on the grants, they will also ensure that personnel issues are taken into consideration.

-At this stage of the grant process, the involvement of the above offices is minimal .
-They serve as resource for such things as space requirements.
+this office serves as resource for such things as space requirements.
 As well, they monitor the balances for summary reporting purposes.

 Research Finance also reports to the University as required on the status of all research accounts.